Best Life Insurance for 70-Year-Olds and Over in 2025

 Should 70-Year-Olds Buy Life Insurance?

-Many people in their 70s wonder whether life insurance still makes sense for their situation.
-Life insurance for seniors over 70 isn't universally necessary, but it can provide valuable financial protection in specific situations.
+Life insurance for seniors over 70 isn't necessary for everyone, but it provides valuable financial protection in specific situations.
 Your decision should be based on your current debts, dependents and financial goals rather than age alone.
 Know when coverage makes sense to avoid paying for unnecessary protection.

 When Coverage Makes Financial Sense